kquach229/git-demo/README.md

 - Initialize git - git init
 - Tell us the status of the working directory - git status
 - Adds all the files in the directory to staging - git add .
-- Commit changes - git commit -m "<description>"
+- Commit changes - git commit -m "...message"
 - See log history of all changes/commits - git log
 - Add more details and description about the commit than the above method of committing.
 After activating, press "i" to start editing and "esc" to exit out editing.
 You can press ":wq" to save changes - git commit
 - Show the git changes - git show